runziggurat/zcash/README.md

 ## Test Status

 Short overview of test cases and their current status.
+In case of failure, the behaviour observed for `zebra` and `zcashd` is usually documented in the test case.

 | Legend | |
 | :----: |--|